 The first two are great for taste and produce light vapor, while the last two deliver thicker clouds and a bit more punch.
 I landed on 400F as my regular start up temp.
 Personally, I finish my sessions on the highest temperature, and not having a traditional shut-off timer lets me take my time here, which I really enjoy.

-The PAX symbol on the front of the unit is made up of four LED lights that let you know battery level, temperature, if your unit is heating up, in standby mode or ready to vape.
+The PAX symbol on the front of the unit is made up of four LED lights that let you know battery level, temperature, and if your unit is heating up, in standby mode or ready to vape.

 In addition to ease of use, the PAX 2 was designed with herbal efficiency and battery life in mind.
 Lip sensing technology and an accelerometer tells the unit when you’re vaping or not, dynamically adjusting the temperature to conserve your herbs and battery life.